GaussianPSL: Soft partitioning for complex PSL problem: Introduction

-We propose a new model for multi-objective optimization (MOO) called Gaussian-PSL, which builds upon an established framework.
-This model integrates Gaussian Splatting to improve the learning of irregular Pareto frontiers, including non-convex, degenerate, and discontinuous cases.
-Our approach tackles the challenge of local optima that frequently occur when exploring these frontiers, where the success of optimization often hinges on the quality of the initial conditions.
-Our key contributions are as follows: \begin{itemize} \item We first summarize the mathematical formulation for learning a controllable Pareto set within the context of multi-objective optimization and Gaussian splatting. \item Secondly, we introduce Gaussian-PSL, a novel framework for Pareto Set Learning that incorporates Gaussian Splatting and addresses irregular Pareto frontiers. \item Third, we conduct extensive experiments on both synthetic and real-world multi-objective optimization problems to evaluate the effectiveness of the proposed Gaussian-PSL method. \item Finally, we perform an ablation study to examine the contribution of each component in our framework. \end{itemize}
+\textbf{Approach.} In this paper, we present a novel Pareto Set Learning framework called GaussianPSL that incorporates soft partitioning in the optimal decision space.
+We apply the Adaptive Density Control techniques~\cite{kerbl3Dgaussians} to dynamically manage these partitions.
+While the MLP network learns the general information of the space, layers of Logistic Regression try to learn the local information of each partition.
+This approach results in a more robust Pareto set, enhancing exploration while ensuring convergence to the optimal front.
+Our approach tackles the challenge of local optima created by weak Pareto optimal areas, where optimization performance is often highly sensitive to initialization.
+Our key contributions are as follows: \begin{itemize} \item We first revisit the mathematical formulation for learning a controllable Pareto set in the context of multi-objective optimization, and then reveal the limitations of the PSL model when handling complex frontiers with a simple example. \item We then introduce GaussianPSL, a novel framework for Pareto Set Learning that incorporates a soft partitioning mechanism to better handle complex Pareto frontiers. \item Finally, we conduct extensive experiments on both synthetic and real-world multi-objective optimization problems to evaluate effectiveness and robustness (e.g., against the locally Pareto optimal created by weak Pareto optimal regions). \end{itemize}